tasb/iscte-automacao/labs/lab-02.md

 To allow you to login on those servers you need the SSH private key file used to create the VMs.

-Donwload this ZIP file: [SSH Keys](https://iscteiul365.sharepoint.com/:u:/s/TClass_UpSk_AdministracaoSistemas/EUONE2H8n8hEotyhYCM0JG4BkFjcntIS5CGPVshdBdch5A?e=XYLoo1).
+Download this ZIP file: [SSH Keys](https://iscteiul365.sharepoint.com/:u:/s/TClass_UpSk_AdministracaoSistemas/EUONE2H8n8hEotyhYCM0JG4BkFjcntIS5CGPVshdBdch5A?e=XYLoo1).

 This zip file is password protected and the password will be shared during the session.